thiyagubpinag/migration/MCP-SERVER-GUIDE.md

 - Verify your `.env` file has all required variables
 - Check Node.js version (requires Node 18+)

-### Tools not appearing
+### Tool not appearing
 - Verify the server is running: `npm run mcp`
 - Check the tool registry in `index.js`
-- Ensure tool classes are properly exported
+- Ensure tool class is properly exported

 ### Watsonx errors
 - Verify your API key and project ID are correct